oakleyaidan21/KalimbaLibre/README.md

 ## TO-DO

-1. ~~Align noteHolder so that it starts from the bottom of the holder div~~
+1. - [x] Align noteHolder so that it starts from the bottom of the holder div

-2. Make function to highlight totalNotes going up the holder
+2. - [ ]Make function to highlight totalNotes going up the holder

 3. Actually nail down a midi player to use going forward